Dylan Greenberg

+Dylan Greenberg, often styled Dylan Mars Greenberg, is an American cult film director and musician known for her distinctive style of absurdist camp surrealism that is present across her multimedia body of work.

-Dylan Greenberg is an American film director and musician most notable for directing the 2015 film Dark Prism.
-She has directed content for Adult Swim as well as the feature films ReAgitator: Revenge of the Parody, Glamarus, Wakers, and Amityville: Vanishing Point.
+She is most notable for her music video work, directing the 2024 film Spirit Riser The 2015 film Dark Prism and the horror parody of Re-Animator entitled Re-Agitator: Revenge of the Parody starring Aurelio Voltaire Hernandez and Alan Merrill.

+Her musical career includes serving as the front woman for glam rock, art pop band Theophobia, based in New York City.

+She has directed content for Adult Swim and Rage (TV program).

-Greenberg has directed music videos for Michael C. Hall's band Princess Goes to the Butterfly Museum, Speedy OrtizJames Chance and the Contortions Finnish funk star Sam Huber Mac Gollehon Blondie keyboardist Matt Katz-Bohen's solo project with his wife Laurel, Pastel Confession and Suicide Squeeze Records band Death Valley Girls.
+Greenberg has directed music videos for Michael C. Hall's band Princess Goes to the Butterfly Museum, Speedy OrtizJames Chance and the Contortions A Place to Bury Strangers Mac Gollehon Blondie keyboardist Matt Katz-Bohen's solo project with his wife Laurel, Pastel Confession and Suicide Squeeze Records band Death Valley Girls.

-Greenberg directed a horror parody of Re-Animator entitled Re-Agitator: Revenge of the Parody starring Aurelio Voltaire Hernandez and Alan Merrill.

 Early life

 Greenberg was born in Manhattan, New York to parents Keith Elliot Greenberg and Jennifer Berton and was raised in Brooklyn.
 She directed her first feature film at 17, and has since directed and co-directed seven released feature films.